HacAtac/hacPORTFOLIO/README.md

-Need to fix opacity on my work images so they show just one when hovering.

-Need to fix link to diff areas of page

 Need to deploy webpages and then link them on click *pictures*

 need to link resume or at least a template for now